erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 From a legacy standpoint, development of a new switch typically takes up to two years for commercialization.
 Added to that is the upgrade cycles and time required to software development for the new product.
 Since the southbound APIs represent one of the major barriers for introduction and acceptance of any new networking technology, API proposals like OpenFlow have received good reception.
 These standards promote interoperability and deployment of vendor-agnostic devices.
 This has already been achieved by the OpenFlow-enabled equipments from different vendors.

 Currently , OpenFlow is the most widely accepted southbound standard for SDNs.
 It provides specification to implement OpenFlow-enabled forwarding devices, and for the communication channel between data and control plane devices.
-There are three information sources provided by OpenFlow protocol:
+There are <u>three information sources</u>[Quiz] provided by OpenFlow protocol:
 1. **Event-based message**s that are sent by forwarding devices(e.g. OpenFlow device) to controller (NOS) when there is a link or port change[Quiz]
 2. **Flow statistics**(can be used for QoS)[Quiz] are generated by forwarding devices and collected by controller
 3. Packet messages are sent by **forwarding devices to controller** when they do not know what to do with a new incoming flow [Quiz]